Diosim/dell-7520-hacOS/Dell Precision 7520/Ventura/BIOS changes.md

 ## For the next part there are some settings that are hidden from the BIOS menu.
 ## MAKE SURE YOU KNOW WHAT YOU ARE DOING BEFORE CHANGING THESE VALUES, AS IT MAY BREAK YOUR SYSTEM!
+## I can not be held responsible for any harm that is done to your system using those values!
 Boot the OpenCore EFI, press Space and select modGRUBShell.efi